jordynw65/nef-to-jpg/README.md

 ## Time
 I added in the amount of time that the program takes to complete.
-Here is a chart comparison of the time taken for various photo amounts.
+Here is a chart comparison of the time for various photo amounts.

 <p align="center">
 <img width="482" alt="Screen Shot 2022-07-29 at 8 28 30 AM" src="https://user-images.githubusercontent.com/98404383/181758584-65a31437-efaf-430d-9178-a8e57ebe11be.png">
 </p>

+In the event that the program is interrupted, don't worry.
+While you'll have to run it from the beginning again, it will simply overwrite the ones it had already done.
+It won't make any duplicates.

+I will try to include a few sample images that I find online in here as well :)